March 14, 2025

 ISO Still Working on Trump Tariff Clarity

-NYISO is still working on getting clarification on President Donald Trump’s pending 10% tariff on energy imports, Mark Seibert, manager of ISO member relations, told the Liaison Subcommittee.
+NYISO still is looking for clarification on President Donald Trump’s pending 10% tariff on energy imports, Joe Oates, chairman of NYISO’s Board of Directors, told the Liaison Subcommittee.

 Clean Path

-Seibert told the subcommittee that the board had approved the changes to the 2025 Project Grant Plan, specifically approving the removal of its initiative to develop market participation rules for internal controllable lines.
+Oates told the subcommittee the board approved the changes to the 2025 Project Grant Plan, specifically approving the removal of its initiative to develop market participation rules for internal controllable lines.

 This was done because of the New York Power Authority’s proposed changes to the Clean Path NY transmission project.
 (See NYPA Files Petition with New York PSC to Save Clean Path Project.)

-“We remain ready to support the project in the future once updated details and plans are available,” Seibert said.
+“We remain ready to support the project in the future once updated details and plans are available,” Oates said.

 A representative from NYPA thanked the ISO for its continued support of the project.